 Analytics-based CRO provides information like;

 Which webpage users visit firstly,

-Where do they spend their time most on your website,
+Where they spend most of their time on your website,

-From where they have found your website and clicked on a link,
+From where they found your website and clicked on a link,

-What type of devices and browsers that your visitors use,
+What type of devices and browsers are used by visitors,

 Who your potential customers are,

 Of course, the statics are not directly telling you all the information explained above.
-You are required to know some analytic language!
+You are required to know some analytical language!

 The purpose of the survey,